 Where are the extra restrictions in the Midlands?

-Nottingham and Nottinghamshire will go into Tier 3 restrictions from Friday October 30.
+Nottingham and Nottinghamshire went into Tier 3 restrictions from Friday October 30.
 This is the first part of the Midlands to join the highest level of Coronavirus restrictions.

-It has also been announced that Birmingham and other parts of the West Midlands are expected to go into Tier 3 as soon as support packages for residents and businesses are arranged.
+Before the second lockdown, it was expected Birmingham and other parts of the West Midlands would go into Tier 3 as soon as support packages for residents and businesses were in place.

 East Midlands areas in Tier 2